 We will only agree to stop the eviction if we are satisfied that you will keep to the terms of your tenancy and that you have cleared your arrears or negotiated with us an acceptable payment arrangement.
 This normally requires you making a lump sum payment that substantially reduces your arrears.

 You have the right to ask the Court to review its decision to issue the warrant.
 You will need to contact the Court to complete an application form to suspend the eviction.
 The Courts make a charge for this application and is payable to them direct.

-The warrant served by the Court Bailiff will show the date for your eviction.
+When eviciton is the only option, the warrant served by the Court Bailiff will show the date for your eviction.